 The Financial Statements have been prepared in accordance with Generally Accepted Accounting Practice in New Zealand (NZ GAAP).
 For the purposes of complying with NZ GAAP, the Fund is a for-profit entity.
-These Financial Statements comply with New Zealand equivalents to International Financial Reporting Accounting Standards (NZ IFRS) and International Financial Reporting Standards (FRS Accounting Standards).
-These Financial Statements have been prepared under the historical cost method, except for financial assets en held at fair value through profit or loss.
+These Financial Statements comply with New Zealand equivalents to International Financial Reporting Accounting Standards (NZ IFRS) and International Financial Reporting Standards Accounting Standards (IFRS Accounting Standards).
+These Financial Statements have been prepared under the historical cost method, except for financial assets and liabilities held at fair value through profit or loss.